Home | Browse Topics | Government & legal system | Activism | The status of te Tiriti and rights under it

 Various laws also refer to the Treaty of Waitangi or its principles, such as the Conservation Act 1987 (section 4), which require decision-makers to give effect to Treaty principles when they’re interpreting or administering the Act.
 Activists can challenge authorities in court to uphold these legal obligations.

-Other protections for indigenous rights in New Zealand
+Other protections for indigenous rights in New Zealand and international law

 Indigenous rights are also protected under New Zealand law (the New Zealand Bill of Rights Act 1990) and under international conventions that the New Zealand government has signed (the UN Declaration of the Rights of Indigenous Peoples 2010 – UNDRIP).
 Māori can make submissions to the UN (usually through particular committees) asking them to recommend to the New Zealand government that it investigate alleged breaches of a UN convention.

-Can I use te Tiriti to challenge the courts’ right to deal with me as tangata whenua?
+Can I use te Tiriti to challenge the courts’ right to deal with me as tāngata whenua?

-In a number of court cases Māori have argued that the New Zealand courts don’t have the legal power to hear the case, sometimes basing their argument on te Tiriti o Waitangi.
+In a number of court cases, Māori have argued that the New Zealand courts don’t have the legal power to hear the case, sometimes basing their argument on te Tiriti o Waitangi.
 These arguments haven’t been successful.
-The courts have taken the position that the New Zealand Parliament has power to make laws that apply to all New Zealanders and that the courts have the power to enforce those laws.
+The courts have taken the position that the New Zealand parliament has power to make laws that apply to all New Zealanders and that the courts have the power to enforce those laws.

-to deal with cases brought against Māori
+Example: Unsuccessful challenge to courts’ power to deal with cases brought against Māori

 Case: Brooker v New Zealand Police [2017] NZHC 2658